The Path Here

 2. More Admin, Less Trail Time

-Instead of scouting routes, leaders are stuck posting event details, chasing payments, and copy-pasting map links.
+Instead of scouting routes, leaders are stuck posting event details, chasing gratuities, and copy-pasting map links.
 It turns passion into paperwork.

 3. The Safety Gap